 Example: Plump Berry Farm – Saskatoons 2 pint baskets

 Note: your costs may be considerably different than those in the example.

 Current selling price

-Break-even point in units = fixed costs unit contribution margin
+Break-even point = fixed costs per month / unit contribution margin

 |Develop a profit goal for the business|